-New Zealand’s authorities have an increasingly positive outlook toward the crypto economy with exchange and VASP licensing laws and its central bank is trialing some form of CBDC.
-The country moves up from 41 to 39th place based on the positive stance of its financial institutions and a strong and growing blockchain community.
+New Zealand’s authorities have had a generally positive outlook toward the crypto economy with exchange and VASP licensing laws and its central bank is trialing some form of CBDC.
+The country moved up on the coincub rankings during 2022 based on the positive stance of its financial institutions and a strong and growing blockchain community.
 Cryptocurrency is not highly regulated and the country has low figures on crypto ownership and transactions.
 The severe price drops of last year may have put off many potential investors in such an otherwise stable economy.

 Crypto trading in New Zealand relies on guidance provided by the Financial Markets Authority (FMA) which, broadly speaking, views the activity in the same way as it views traditional financial services.
 For example, cryptocurrency exchanges are subject to New Zealand’s Anti-Money Laundering and Counter-Terrorism Financing Act.
 Overall regulation is light but with the usual requirements for identification and records for taxation.

-Bitcoin is taking off worldwide and investing or trading in cryptocurrencies is legal in New Zealand.
-However the activity is not heavily regulated and legislation related to cryptocurrencies is always evolving.
+Bitcoin investing or trading is legal in New Zealand.
+However, the activity is not heavily regulated and legislation related to cryptocurrencies is always evolving.